hanyoseob/lecture_optimization/README.md

 I have a plan to make a lecture according to an advanced medical imaging processing related to computed tomography (CT) and magnetic resonance imaging (MRI), and will upload the lectures into new additional repository.

+In addition, I am also preparing a simple parallel computing course using CUDA.

 Since all the lectures were written by myself, there may be erroneous explanations.
 If you find wrong parts, please let me know.